pureexe/cluster-dataset/README.md

 For `upload` and `download`, You have to write how it will upload and download such as do authentication before download

-You can look into how write adapter at [rsync adapter](https://github.com/pureexe/cluster-dataset/blob/master/cluster_dataset/adapter/rsync.py)
+You can look into [rsync adapter](https://github.com/pureexe/cluster-dataset/blob/master/cluster_dataset/adapter/rsync.py) to understand how to write adapter.

 ```python
 from cluster_dataset.adapter.remote_adapter import RemoteAdapter